Should

 real sense the New Testament is a commentary on the Old Testament and an

 explanation of the Old Testament.
-That’s why there are such a vast number of
+That is why there are such a vast number of

 quotations of Old Testament passages in the New Testament.

-If you have a Bible that includes in the
+If you have a Bible such as the Schofield

-margins all of the references to other Bible passages, then you can see this
+the references to other Bible passages, then you can see this very easily.
+For

 the New Testament and find a massive number of direct quotations and references

 to Old Testament passages.
-That’s because the New Testament is directly related
+That is because the New Testament is directly

-to the Old Testament.
-The New Testament clarifies Old Testament teachings.
-The
+related to the Old Testament.
+The New Testament clarifies Old Testament

-New Testament emphasizes the things from the Old Testament that we still need
+teachings.
+The New Testament emphasizes the things from the Old Testament that

-to observe.
+we still need to observe.
 Be careful.
-Do not try to live in the context of the Old Testament.
+Do not try to live in the context of the

-Understand the relationship between the Old Testament and the New Testament,
+Old Testament.
+Understand the relationship between the Old Testament and the

-but also understand that the New Testament has brought a more complete way and
+New Testament, but also understand that the New Testament has brought a more

 There is a vast amount of information in